cpumarfrohberg/user_behavior/IMPLEMENTATION_PLAN.md

 - Local development: Users run `docker-compose up` locally, no API keys pushed to Streamlit Cloud
 - Future v2: Local LLM support will enable cloud deployment without API credentials
 - Guardrails implementation is included as Phase 7 with full integration into all agents
+- **Performance**: Current implementation has performance bottlenecks in sequential agent execution - see Phase 8 and `PERFORMANCE_OPTIMIZATION_ISSUE.md` for optimization strategies

 ---